rgc2000/open-vm-tools/solaris-build/README.md

 ```
 pkg install -g ./open-vm-tools-X.XX.XX.p5p open-vm-tools
 ```
-Package is installed under /opt/vmware
+Package is installed under standards system directories (/usr/bin /etc /lib).
-Some symbolic links are added in /usr/bin and /usr/sbin to call commands vmware-toolbox-cmd and vmtoolsd

-Configuration is located in /etc/vmware-tools/ directory Default configuration should be fine for most people but you can edit it to match your needs.
+Configuration is located in /etc/vmware-tools/ directory Default configuration should be fine for most people but you can create your own /etc/vmware-tools/tools.conf to match your needs.

 SMF Services
 ------------
-There will be 3 SMF services defined :
+There will be 4 SMF services defined :

 * svc:/vmware/tools:default
 This service will be enabled and started.
 It is the main service that will start the vmtoolsd daemon to